Atmospheric Chemistry Modeling Group – Harvard University

 mickley at seas dot harvard dot edu

 Loretta Mickley co-leads the Atmospheric Chemistry Modeling Group at Harvard.
 Her research focuses on chemistry-climate interactions in the troposphere.
-Key topics of her research include:
+Key topics include: